hawkb/UTCWM_N7_patch/README.md

 ```
 So I had a hunch that this was it.
 Now the interesting part is that unlike CyanogenMod the kernel is NOT built as part of the Ubuntu Touch build (at least following the guide), it actually comes from a separate package.

-The flo branch of the Ubuntu kernel doesn't have the fix applied (yet?).
+The flo branch of the Ubuntu kernel doesn't have the fix applied.
+Hopefully this will be fixed soon.

-I built a patched kernel using ubuntu-wily source on the flo branch and created boot and recovery images that appear to work.
+I built a patched kernel using ubuntu-wily source on the flo branch and pushed it into otherwise unmodified boot and recovery images.
 We aren't touching the bootloader so this should be safe, but I carry no responsibility if the following procedure bricks your device.

 Download boot.img and recovery.img from here: